Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: The matrix factorisation

 \section{The matrix factorisation $\mfE_0$}

-In this section we review matrix factorisations, construct the object $\mfE_0$ from \cref{sscIntromf}, and study its endomorphism algebra $\mathcal{B}_0$ and the minimal model $\mathcal{B}_0^\mathrm{min}$.
-The section culminates with the computation of the disc potential of $\mathcal{B}_0^\mathrm{min}$, proving \cref{thmB0Potential} and hence surjectivity of \eqref{eqMainBijection}.
+In this section we prove a spectral sequence lemma, review matrix factorisations, construct the object $\mfE_0$ from \cref{sscOutline}, and study its endomorphism algebra $\calB_0$ and the minimal model $\calB_0^\mathrm{min}$.
+The section culminates with the computation of the disc potential of $\calB_0^\mathrm{min}$, proving \cref{thmB0Potential} and hence surjectivity of \eqref{eqMainBijection}.
 Apart from our focus on filtrations, this is largely standard.